thomaswxu/11-767-Team-DST/labs/lab1-project-brainstorm.md

 – Success rate (SR) measures the percentage of selected paths that stop within 3m of the goal.
 In path selection this is our primary metric of interest.

 – Navigation error (NE) measures the average distance of the shortest path from the last position in the selected path to the goal position.

 – Path length (PL) measures the average length of the selected path.

 **I/O: What are the inputs and output modalities?
 What existing tools will you use to convert device inputs (that are not a core part of your project) to a format readable by the model, and vice versa?**

+The input modalities for the model will be an instruction in natural language and and sequence of panaromic RGB images returned by the Matterport Simulator along the traversed path.
+The output of the model will an action that the model predicts at every state in the trajectory.
+The task is considered a succes if the agent reaches within 3m of the goal.

 **Hardware, including any peripherals required, and reasoning for why that hardware was chosen for this project.
 (This is where you will request additional hardware and/or peripherals for your project!)**

+We will use the Matterport simulator for simulating the 3D environment for the model.
+For the first part of the project, we will not need any peripherals.
+But one stretch goal would be making a mobile base to physically navigate in a 3D environment.
+For that we might need multiple cameras, imple chassis, motor driver board, motors + wheels

 **Potential challenges, and how you might adjust the project to adapt to those challenges.**

+This project has a high dependence on being able to run and use the Matterport Simulator software smoothly.
+If we run into many roadblocks in this respect that hinder the progress of our project, then we will change the direction of the project from being a navigation task to any other task that uses both vision and language modalities.
+We would still be able to use our main idea of compressing a visiolinguistic based transformer model for that task.

 **Potential extensions to the project.**

+One potential extension of our project will be to first perform zero/few shot evaluation of the pre-trained VLN model on out-of-domain data like every different visual environments and then work on improving model generalization.

+Another stretch goal would be building an embodied agent that can actually navigate in a small environment using our model.
+For that we will have to get rid of the simulator and can come up with a proxy that can perform the same tasks as the simulator.